Dream job? Get paid to watch Netflix shows

 What will you be watching?
 Netflix’s most streamed shows of all time — which includes “Squid Game,” “Stranger Things” and “Wednesday.”

-According to the application page, the winner will need to score each TV series out of 10, based on the following criteria:
+According to the application page, the winner will need to score each TV series out of 10, based on:

 - Binge-ability rating: The likeliness of you watching more than one episode in each sitting